SupremeCommanderMaps/SurvivalVersus/README.md

 Note: you do not need to have the FinalRushPro3 mod like you did with version 4 of this map.
 Furthermore since the Auto Reclaim option has been fixed, you probably want to use that instead of the Vampire mod.

+## Updates and contributing

+You can find the latest version of the map on the [Final Rush Pro 5 GitHub project][GitHub], which is also the place where you can file issues, post feature request, and submit patches.

 [FAF]: http://www.faforever.com/
 [download]: https://github.com/JeroenDeDauw/FinalRushPro5/archive/master.zip